telerik/kendo-ui-core/docs/web/panelbar/overview.md

         });
     </script>

-## Configure dynamic PanelBar items
+### Dynamic Items

-The PanelBar API provides methods for dynamic adding or removing PanelBar items.
-To add items, you need to provide the new item as a JSON object along with a reference item.
+[The PanelBar API](/api/javascript/ui/panelbar) provides methods for dynamically adding or removing PanelBar items.

+To add items, provide the new item as a JSON object along with a reference item.
 A reference item is a target PanelBar item HTML element that already exists in the PanelBar.
 The reference item will be used to determine the placement in the hierarchy of the new item.
 Any valid jQuery selector can be used to obtain a reference to the target item.

+For more information on configuring PanelBar items, see the [PanelBar API demos](http://demos.telerik.com/kendo-ui/panelbar/api).

-### How to add new root PanelBar item
+The example below demonstrates how to add a new root PanelBar item.

+###### Example

     <ul id="panelbar"></ul>

     <script>